-She has been invited to speak at conferences around the world on meaningful work, employee engagement and human resource management for organisations such as the European Parliament, European Commission, Chartered Institute of Personnel and Development, Public Sector People Managers’ Association, NHS Employers, Leadership Foundation, Institute for Employment Studies, the Employee Experience Forum, and the 2016 Meaning Conference held in Brighton, as well as leading workshops for numerous organisations in the public, private and not-for-profit sectors including Pfizer, HSBC, Grass Roots, Atos Consulting, Man Bites Dog, and Jelf/Marsh.
+She has been invited to speak at conferences around the world on meaningful work, employee engagement and human resource management for organisations such as the European Parliament, European Commission, Chartered Institute of Personnel and Development, Public Sector People Managers’ Association, NHS Employers, Leadership Foundation, Institute for Employment Studies, the Employee Experience Forum, and the 2016 Meaning Conference held in Brighton, as well as leading workshops for numerous organisations in the public, private and not-for-profit sectors including Pfizer, HSBC, Grass Roots, Atos Consulting, Man Bites Dog, Seymour House, and Jelf/Marsh.

 Katie is a Fellow of the Academy of Social Sciences, Higher Education Academy and the RSA, and Academic Fellow of the Chartered Institute of Personnel and Development.
 She is an Honorary Fellow at the Institute for Employment Studies.
 She has previously been Trustee and Non-Executive Director of the Involvement and Participation Association, and Co-Chair of the Steering Committee of the Engage for Success ‘Guru Group’.
 She was a regular judge for the Institute of Customer Service Employee Engagement awards.
 Katie has a PhD from London Business School and a BA from Durham University.
 Her academic roles have including Chief Examiner, Global MBA Programme, London Business School, Visiting Professor, University of Kent, Associate Editor of Human Resource Management Journal, and member of the Editorial Board of Work, Employment and Society.